juiian7/ApateJS/README.md

     const idle = row1.sub(0, 0, 16, 8).split(8);
     const attack = row1.sub(16, 0, 48, 8).split(8);
     const walk = row2.split(8);
-    const anim = new World.ASprite(walk, this.scene);
+    // create an animated sprite and start the walk animation const anim = new World.ASprite(walk, this.scene);

     // ... at a later point